Dartmouth College Intercollegiate Equestrian Team

 How often does the team practice?

-Team members ride two to four times/week, and have four un-mounted sessions each week, two strength and conditioning workouts and two other workouts on campus.
+Team members ride three to four times/week, and have four un-mounted sessions each week, two strength and conditioning workouts and two other workouts on campus.

 What levels are offered in Intercollegiate competition?

 Levels are offered from Walk-Trot(for the beginner rider) to Open Flat and Fences(for the experienced rider), with three levels in between.

 How do interested riders make the team?